Quick Facts About Educational Leadership in New York

 Yeshiva University

-All students admitted to the Executive Ed.D. are eligible for generous support through doctoral scholarships & fellowships.
-Support decisions are based on need and merit and aid can equal as much as 50% of tuition.
-You’ll need to submit a FAFSA.
+All students admitted to the Executive Ed.D. are eligible for generous support through the Azrieli Graduate School.
+Scholarship decisions are based on need and aid can equal as much as 50% of tuition.
 More info is available on the program website.
 Yeshiva also offers a monthly payment plan.

 Note: If a university name is missing from the list, we didn’t find specific examples of Ed.D. funding beyond private & federal loans and external aid.